-Starting in 2012, all but two of Butler's 19 intercollegiate teams compete in the Atlantic 10 Conference.
-Previously, BU's teams played in the Horizon League, where Butler was a founding member in 1979.
-The football team is a member of the Pioneer Football League, which includes Dayton, Drake, Jacksonville, Marist, Morehead State, San Diego and Valparaiso.
-Butler's women's golf team is a member of the Metro Atlantic Athletic Conference, because the Atlantic 10 doesn't sponsor women's golf.
+Starting in 2013, all but one of Butler's 19 intercollegiate teams compete in the BIG EAST Conference.
+Previously, Butler spent one year (2012-13) as a member of the Atlantic 10 Conference and 30 years in the Horizon League, where Butler was a founding member in 1979.
+The football team is a member of the Pioneer Football League (NCAA DI FCS), which includes Campbell, Davidson, Dayton, Drake, Jacksonville, Marist, Mercer, Morehead State, San Diego, Stetson and Valparaiso.

 It was clear from the earliest days that athletics was destined to play a major role in shaping Butler University.
 When the school moved to its current Fairview campus location, two of the first structures completed were a 15,000-seat fieldhouse and a 36,000-seat football stadium.
 The football stadium, which came to be known as the Butler Bowl, was downsized to a 20,000-seat stadium in the mid-1950's.
 It was renovated again in 2010 and today it is the home field for Butler football and the men's and women's soccer teams.
 The fieldhouse, which was the largest of its kind when it was completed in 1928, is a historical landmark.
 The Butler Fieldhouse, which was renamed Hinkle Fieldhouse in 1966, came to symbolize not only Butler athletics, but also Indiana "Hoosier Hysteria."
 The building became the combined home of Butler basketball and the Indiana High School state tournament.
 The legends of Indiana basketball, from Oscar Robertson to George McGinnis to Larry Bird, all played in the Fieldhouse at one time or another.